Logical Progression Engine - Natural Language Navigation

 CT scanner

 A CAT scan or a CT scanner machine is a large machine in the shape of a doughnut.
 The patient is made to lie on a couch.
 The couch can slide backwards and forwards.
-The couch slips into the centre of the doughnut shaped machine which takes the x-ray images around the body.
+The couch slips into the center of the doughnut shaped machine which takes the x-ray images around the body.
 The actual procedure takes anywhere from half an hour to one and half hours.
 During the CAT scan procedure, the patient's bodily movement has to be minimal and should remain as still and quiet as possible.
 This significantly helps to increase the clarity of the x ray images.

 Some CAT scans need special preparations before hand.
 The preparation may vary according to the type of scan taken.